PolusAI/bfio/README.md

 **NOTE**

 Bioformats is licensed under GPL, and as a consequence so is the `bioformats_jar` package.
-These packages and libraries are installed when using the `bfio[java]` option.
+These packages and libraries are installed when using the `bfio[bioformats]` option.

 ## Acknowledgments